-- Via their patient profile: go to the patient's profile, selecting the Funding page and clicking the Add Card button in the Payment Details - Credit Card section.
+Via their patient profile: go to the patient's profile, selecting the Funding page and clicking Add Card in the Payment Details - Credit Card section.
 You can store the patient's payment details here to enable electronic processing of future fee payments.

-- On their invoice: go to the invoice and in the Payments section, click the Add Payment Details button.
+On their invoice: From an invoice, click Add Payment Details in the Payments section.
 You can process the payment immediately and either store the payment details for electronic processing of future fee payments by ticking the tick box (note the CCV is not stored), or not store the card details and continue having future fee payments paid by other means.
 When you make other appointments in the future with this patient, the patient's card details will not be available and so if you process their payment electronically in the future, you will need to enter their card details again.

 When you make an appointment with a patient who has a credit card stored on Halaxy, their payment method is shown as Stored Credit Card on the appointment listing on your calendar (if there is no stored credit card, the payment method is listed as manual payments) so you can easily see that you can process payments electronically for their appointment.

 You can use Halaxy to process payments from Visa and MasterCard credit cards and debit cards, and American Express credit cards (Diners Club is not accepted).
 Most transaction accounts are in fact debit cards now which means they function like credit cards but use the account holder's own money.
 You can tell whether a transaction card is a debit card by seeing whether it has a silver coloured chip on it, which most transaction accounts in Australia do now have.